Garth Brooks: Country Legend Returning To Kansas City For First Time In A Decade

 — Buckles and Bulls (@BucklesandBulls) March 22, 2017

-According to The Boot, Brooks has previously announced his intention to finish “the North American leg” of the World Tour in 2017.
+According to the Boot, Brooks has previously announced his intention to finish the North American leg of the world tour in 2017.
 Brooks also recently released the second single from his Gunslinger album, which is called “Ask Me How I Know.”

 Tickets for the Kansas City event are reportedly scheduled to go on sale on March 31.
-According to The Boot, tickets are to be available through AXS.com or via 1-844-63 GARTH.
+According to the Boot, tickets are to be available through AXS.com or via 1-844-63-GARTH.
 The Boot also reports that purchasers will be able to buy up to eight tickets.

 Brooks has now received a total of five CMA Entertainer of the Year awards overall.
-Per Entertainment Weekly, Brooks is also the best selling solo artist of all time, with 138 million albums sold, according to data from the (Recording Industry Association of America) RIAA.
+Entertainment Weekly reports that Brooks is also the best selling solo artist of all time, with 138 million albums sold, according to data from the Recording Industry Association of America.

 Garth Brooks is also the only artist in history to have received seven Diamond Awards, which are given for albums that have sold at least 10 million copies each.